 the construction and style of this special flag leads me

-and likely was owned by George's father.
+and likely was owned by George's grandfather.
 The flag

 is entirely hand stitched, with whip stitched grommets,

 cotton stars.
 This type of construction could date

 from the period circa 1800 through to the Civil War.
 A

 closer examination of the thread used in the flag, to

 determine its composition and twist, would be necessary

 to possibly narrow its age further.
 The flag is

 especially rare because of its very small size, at just